JerryCuomo/ThinkBlockchain-archive1/README.md

 ## Getting Started -- Setup!

 1. Clone the repository as you desire.
 Here is the repository: https://github.com/bmos299/ThinkBlockchain You can clone the repository however you choose.
-Here is a sample cli command to clone a repositor:
+Here is a sample cli command to clone a repository:
 `git clone https://github.com/bmos299/ThinkBlockchain.git`

 2. On your laptop or desktop ensure you have installed npm.